 A criticism identified by organic farm research is volatilization and leaching from raw animal or plant wastes.
-These losses can be pollutants in the atmosphere, in waterways or in the water table.
+These losses can be pollutants in the atmosphere, in waterways, or in the water table.
 Biodynamic management of plant and animal wastes prior to application on soils involves composting of solid wastes and fermentation of liquids, such as effluents, with the herbal preparations.
 All materials need to be broken down into stable humus or stable liquid brews before use.
 Proper application of the full range of biodynamic preparations ties up loose nutrients and minimizes run-off or leaching.
-Rank, manurey smells are a sure sign of nitrogen loss and are also an invitation for weeds, pests and diseases.
+Rank manure smells are a sure sign of nitrogen loss and are also an invitation for weeds, pests, and diseases.
 This is neither a plus for soil fertility nor a plus for the environment.
-Wherever animal wastes collect or nitrogenous materials break down, soil or rock powders can be scattered and CPP or Soil Activator can be sprayed to minimize losses and keep smells in check.
+Wherever animal wastes collect or nitrogenous materials break down, soil or rock powders can be scattered and CPP or Soil Activator sprayed to minimize losses and keep smells in check.

 Cover Crops & Green Manures

-In general these are quick-growing annual plantings of grasses, legumes and herbaceous species intended to rebuild soil biology, restore nitrogen fixation and provide material for grazing, composting, mulching or ploughing back into the soil.
-In some cases seed is harvested off of these mixes before they are grazed, composted, used for mulch or ploughed down.
-Applications of barrel compost, CPP or Soil Activator can assist in rapid breakdown, re-incorporation and humification of these green manures.
+In general, cover crops and green manures are quick-growing annual plantings of grasses, legumes, and herbaceous species intended to rebuild soil biology, restore nitrogen fixation, and provide material for grazing, composting, mulching, or ploughing back into the soil.
+In some cases seed is harvested off of these mixes before they are grazed, composted, used for mulch, or ploughed down.
+Applications of barrel compost, CPP, or Soil Activator can assist in rapid breakdown, re-incorporation, and humification of these green manures.

-For example, a winter crop of oats, lupines, rape, clovers and corn salad could be taken to the point the grain and other seeds are harvested and separated.
-Alternatively, mixes of winter cereals, legumes and broadleaf plants might include wheat, barley, rye, triticale, vetches, clovers, medics, turnips, mustards, rape and radishes.
-If the area in question is to be used as pasture, perennial grasses, legumes and other species such as dandelions, plantains, chicories and yarrow may be sown along with the annuals as succession species.
-For summer covers, a mix may include different kinds of sorghums, millets, cowpeas, lablab, maize, soybeans and buckwheat, harvested either green or at seed to be milled for animal feed.
-Experiments along these lines were pioneered by Colin Seis of Winona Farms.
-Direct seeding (minimum or no-till) of a diversified mixture of compatible annual species into existing vegetation, such as pastures and hayfields, shows considerable promise for soil improvement and increased forage yields, and at the same time reduces risks where droughts can be followed by floods which would devastate cultivated soils.
+For example, a winter crop of oats, lupines, rape, clovers, and corn salad could be taken to the point the grain and other seeds are harvested and separated.
+Alternatively, mixes of winter cereals, legumes, and broadleaf plants might include wheat, barley, rye, triticale, vetches, clovers, medics, turnips, mustards, rape, and radishes.
+If the area in question is to be used as pasture, perennial grasses, legumes, and other species such as dandelions, plantains, chicories and yarrow may be sown along with the annuals as succession species.
+For summer covers, a mix may include different kinds of sorghums, millets, cowpeas, lablab, maize, soybeans, and buckwheat, harvested either green or at seed to be milled for animal feed.
+Experiments along these lines were pioneered by Colin Seis of Winona Farms in Australia.
+Direct seeding (minimum or no-till) of a diversified mixture of compatible annual species into existing vegetation, such as pastures and hayfields, shows considerable promise for soil improvement and increased forage yields, and at the same time reduces risks where droughts can be followed by floods that would devastate cultivated soils.

 Before bringing in manures or mineral inputs it is important to have reliable information about what is already there.
 Soil testing can be helpful, but it also can be misleading.
 Since the birth of chemical agriculture, most soils have been tested for soluble nutrients using dilute solutions of mild acids in an attempt to mimic the weak acids plants give off at plant roots.
 This ignores the wider range of soil biology and assumes plants only access those elements in the soluble form as shown by the testing method.